Adebayo Bolaji

 Adebayo Bolaji (born 15 May 1983) is a London-based painter, actor, writer and director.

 Early life

-Adebayo Tibabalase Bolaji was born in Perivale in the London Borough of Ealing, of Nigerian parents and is an English actor, writer and director.
-Bolaji began his acting career when he was 14 with the National Youth Music Theatre making his West End debut in their 1997 production of Bugsy Malone at the Queen's Theatre.
-With NYMT he performed at the Edinburgh Festival three times, in Tokyo, at the Palace Theatre and the Lyceum Theatre in the West End.
+Adebayo Tibabalase Bolaji was born in Perivale in the London Borough of Ealing, of Nigerian parents, and is an English actor, writer and director.
+Bolaji began his acting career when he was 14 with the National Youth Music Theatre, making his West End debut in their 1997 production of Bugsy Malone at the Queen's Theatre.
+With NYMT he performed at the Edinburgh Festival three times, in Tokyo, at the Palace Theatre, London and the Lyceum Theatre, London.

 Education

 Bolaji graduated from London Guildhall University with a degree in Law but went on to train at the Central School of Speech and Drama.

-Career as an Actor, Director & Writer
+Actor, director and writer

-Bolaji originated the role of the Subway Ghost in the award-winning Ghost the Musical, directed by Matthew Warchus and produced by Colin Ingram.
-Music and lyrics written by Eurythmics' frontman, Dave Stewart and the Grammy award-winning Glen Ballard.
+Bolaji originated the role of the Subway Ghost in Ghost the Musical, directed by Matthew Warchus and produced by Colin Ingram.
 Bolaji appeared in Skyfall directed by the Oscar-winning Sam Mendes, as one of the henchmen of Silva, played by Javier Bardem and was also cast in Tom Hooper's movie version of Les Misérables but had to withdraw due to film schedule conflicts.

 In May 2013, Bolaji was cast in the Menier Chocolate Factory's production of The Color Purple and the Young Vic's production of Susan Stroman's London premiere of The Scottsboro Boys.

 Bolaji's first play Ugly Butterflies was performed at the Central School of Speech and Drama while still in training.
 Bolaji's second play, In Bed, was written and produced at The Questors Theatre with Ex Nihilo, the theatre company he set up in 2009.

-In 2017, Ochre Press (an independent arts publication), published Bolaji's first poetry book We Are Elastic Ideas.
-The book contains original drawings and poetry all combined poetically in a limited and non-limited edition.

-In December 2018, Bolaji's theatre company Ex Nihilo will be showing Jacky Ivimy's play 'Dialektikon' at the Park Theatre which, Bolaji will direct.
-The play originally is based on the famous counter culture event in 1967, the Dialectics of Liberation.
+In December 2018, Bolaji's theatre company Ex Nihilo will be showing Jacky Ivimy's play Dialektikon at the Park Theatre which Bolaji will direct.
+The play is based on the counter-culture event in 1967, the Dialectics of Liberation Congress.